dotnet/docs-aspire/docs/frameworks/dapr.md

 :::code language="csharp" source="snippets/Dapr/Dapr.AppHost/Program.cs" range="18-21"  highlight="21":::

-The WithDaprSidecar method offers overloads to configure your Dapr sidecar options like app ID and ports.
-In the following example the Dapr sidecar is configured with specific ports for GRPC, HTTP, Metrics and a specific App ID.
+The `WithDaprSidecar` method offers overloads to configure your Dapr sidecar options like app ID and ports.
+In the following example, the Dapr sidecar is configured with specific ports for GRPC, HTTP, metrics and a specific App ID.

 :::code language="csharp" source="snippets/Dapr/Dapr.AppHost/Program.cs" range="6-16"  highlight="6-12,16":::

-Putting everything together, here is an example of an Aspire AppHost project which includes:
+Putting everything together, here's an example of a .NET Aspire app host project which includes:

 - A backend that declares a Dapr sidecar with specific ports and app ID.
 - A frontend that declares a Dapr sidecar with a specific app ID and default ports.